David Platt: Managing and media career

 Within months of leaving Arsenal, Platt returned to Sampdoria as manager, a controversial stint which ended prematurely, with other clubs protesting that Platt did not have the appropriate coaching qualifications for managing in Serie A. Platt resigned before Sampdoria were relegated to Serie B.

 In July 1999, Platt was appointed manager of Nottingham Forest, who had just been relegated from the Premier League.
-He actually made a playing comeback in the 1999–2000 season, playing three Division One games, and scoring once against Crystal Palace at the start of the following season.
+He actually made a playing comeback in the 1999–2000 season, playing three Division One games and scoring once against Crystal Palace at the start of the following season.

 He was manager at the City Ground for two seasons, but had little success despite spending several million pounds on players who did not perform well and plunging the club into large sums of debt.
-Platt's tenure at Forest was marred by disagreements with several experienced, long-serving players, leading to them being isolated from the first-team picture and subsequently released by the club.
-He is still hugely unpopular with many Forest fans who blame him for the club's decline on and off the field during the 2000s, which culminated in relegation to the league's third tier four years after his departure.
+Platt's tenure at Forest was marred by disagreements with several experienced, long-serving players, leading to them being isolated from the first-team picture and subsequently being released by the club.

 Platt was appointed manager of the England U21 on 17 July 2001, which brought a little more success than his stint at Forest.
 He guided them to qualification for the U-21 European Championships in 2002.
 He left this role after failing to qualify for the 2004 tournament and was succeeded by Peter Taylor.
 Platt is now seen as a media pundit often for England U21 matches.

-On 1 July 2010, Platt was hired as first team coach at Manchester City alongside manager (and former teammate) Roberto Mancini, a decision that was not well received by many City fans because of his perceived anti-City stance as a pundit.
+On 1 July 2010, Platt was hired as first-team coach at Manchester City alongside manager (and former teammate) Roberto Mancini, a decision that was not well received by many City fans because of his perceived anti-City stance as a pundit.

-He has previously written a regular column for FourFourTwo magazine, commenting on tactics.
+He has previously written a regular column for FourFourTwo, commenting on tactics.

-On 14 May 2013, Platt left his assistant manager role at Manchester City following the departure of the manager Roberto Mancini.
+On 14 May 2013, Platt left his assistant-manager role at Manchester City following the departure of Mancini.